Tampa Bay Buccaneers: Tampa Bay Buccaneers Cheerleaders

 The Bucs created an official cheerleading squad in their first season, called the "Swash-Buc-Lers".
 In 1999, they were renamed as the "Tampa Bay Buccaneers Cheerleaders".

 A Triumph of the Heart: The Ricky Bell Story

 Bell's rushing abilities helped lead Tampa Bay to their first franchise playoff win in 1979.

 A Triumph of the Heart: The Ricky Bell Story is a made-for-television movie that recounts the life of the late Buccaneer running back Ricky Bell.
 The movie takes place through a dramatic reenactment of the 1981 season, including actual footage of gameplay around the dramatized role by Mario Van Peebles playing Bell himself.
 Bell finds himself befriending an impaired child who inspire each other to become better in their own ways.
 It also includes other former Buccaneer players, like Lee Roy Selmon, Charley Hannah, and Doug Williams (only through gameplay footage).

+Raise the Flags

+In 2025, Amazon Prime released a 10-episode miniseries called Raise the Flags, which detailed the previous 49 years of history of the Tampa Bay Buccaneers franchise from how they were founded by Hugh Culverhouse to how they won two Super Bowls.
+The documentary was very well received by both audiences and critics.